-Students starting their third-level education this September have already faced a massive challenge due to the uncertainty surrounding the Leaving Certificate examinations.
+Students starting their third-level education this September have already faced the massive challenge of finishing their second-level studies during a global pandemic.

 1. Read the Safety Protocol for NCI students